Sayani07/Blog/content/home/about.md

 [[education.courses]]
-  course = "Bachelor in Science (Statistics Honors) " institution = "St.Xavier's College, India"
-  year = 2011
+  course = "Bachelor in Science (Statistics Honors) " institution = "St.Xavier's College, Calcutta University,  India" year = 2011

 +++

-# Biography
+# Hello, folks!

-Sayani Gupta is a PhD student at Econometrics and Business Statistics Department of Monash University.
-Her current research primarily focuses on building visualisation tools for spatially distributed big time series data.
-She will be looking at Smart Meter electricity usage data in Victoria, Australia.
+I am doing PhD at the Econometrics and Business Statistics Department of Monash University.
+Currently, I'm primarily focussing on building statistical and  visualisation tools for analyzing spatially distributed big time series data.

+_Be kind, remember you are collaborating with your future self_